["learn"]

 An IBA official cocktail, the New York Sour cocktail hails from the mid-19th century.
 Adding red wine to the base of a classic Whiskey Sour imparts a deep red color and striking aromatic qualities that make for a wonderfully complex flavor profile without being too finicky to shake up on the fly.

-What on earth is the IBA?
-15 Drinks on the IBA’s List of Official Cocktails You Gotta Try
+Expert recommendations: 15 Drinks on the IBA’s List of Official Cocktails You’ve Got to Try

 12. Gin Sour